sapio-lang/sapio/docs/BITCOIN_032.md

   timelock into a policy guard is fallible: valid transaction fields can lie outside Miniscript's guard domain.
 - Sapio owns `sapio_base::amount::CoinAmount` and its tagged `Sats`/`Btc` input
   format.
-JSON schema descriptions also live in Sapio. `CompiledClause` exposes the upstream policy string format at schema-checked module boundaries.
+The `sapio-jsonschema` fork provides opt-in Bitcoin and Miniscript `JsonSchema` implementations, so module boundaries use `Clause` directly with its upstream policy string format.
 - Human-readable outpoints use `"txid:vout"`.
 Core fixture drivers and contract schemas follow upstream serialization.
 - Host RPC uses upstream `bitcoincore-rpc 0.19`.
 The synchronous transaction